Camping Generator Buyer's Guide

 If you’re looking to power more appliances continuously, you’ll want to choose a larger recreational camping generator.
 Add up the starting watts of everything you want to power, then find a portable generator that produces enough juice to meet your needs.
 Always oversize the generator by about 20 percent since you never want it consistently running at 100% load.

 If you own a camping RV, you may be interested in an entirely different class of generators that are built into your RV.
 A generator for camper will provide constant power, day or night, including for your RV air conditioner.

 You don’t want to be that person with the super loud generator that everyone hates on the campground.
-Beyond this, there might be specific decibel limits where you’re camping, and you could get kicked out for not following them.
+Beyond this, there might be specific decibel limits where you’re camping, and you could get kicked out or heavily fined for not following them.

-When it comes to the quietest camping generator, no fuel-powered unit beats an inverter.
+When it comes to the quietest camping generator, no gas-powered unit beats an inverter.
 They are typically enclosed and run at varying speeds to reduce noise.
 Some can run as low as 52 decibels, which is about as loud as a normal conversation.
-See the video below for a deeper explanation.